Sheffield incest case: Response of government and local authorities

 Gordon Brown, the Prime Minister at the time, responded to the concerns of MPs from Sheffield, including Nick Clegg the leader of the Liberal Democrats, and David Blunkett by saying he was "outraged at the unspeakable abuse committed", and any changes to the system that were needed would be made.

 The case had gone undetected by social services agencies, schools and hospitals, despite the numerous pregnancies, and despite the girls at times having unexplained injuries.
 Schools attributed facial injuries of the girls to bullying.
 The victims had hidden from hospitals that the children were fathered by their own father.
 The man had previously been faced with reports of the incestuous rape of his daughters in a police complaint filed by their brother, but no action was taken by the police, as they considered the brother's word to be hearsay evidence that would not hold up in court, and because the girls would not say anything, due to intimidation.

 Family members reported their concerns to the authorities over two decades but nothing was done.
 Social workers stated that because the father moved the family so often, the girls had little opportunity to form close relationships with teachers, other professionals, or anyone else, reducing the chance of the incest being disclosed.
 They were known to social services in both Lincolnshire and South Yorkshire, but the abuse was not recognised.
 In 2008, the family doctor who failed to recognise or report the abuse was suspended by the General Medical Council.

-In summing up, the judge stated that although the phrase was overused, it was difficult to imagine a worse case; he had not seen a similar case in forty years of criminal law practice, with no action taken, in spite of obvious signs and agencies' suspicions, and that was why it was going to independent Serious Case Review into the failings of the local authorities and the police, to be conducted by Professor Pat Cantrill.
+In summing up, the judge stated that although the phrase was overused, it was difficult to imagine a worse case; he had not seen a similar case in forty years of criminal law practice, with no action taken, in spite of obvious signs and agencies' suspicions, and that was why it was going to independent Serious Case Review into the failings of the local authorities and the police.
+This was conducted by Professor Pat Cantrill, who reported in March 2010.